Applications for student finance for 2021/22 now open

 Students are urged to apply as soon as possible to ensure their finances are in place before the start of term.

-The deadline is 22 May for new students and 19 June for returning students.
+The deadline is 21 May for new students and 25 June for returning students.
 The quickest and easiest way to apply is online at https://studentfinance.campaign.gov.uk/

 Top tips to get your student finances sorted

 Apply as early as possible to make sure your finances are in place before your studies start.
 Even if you don’t know what course you are doing, you should still apply now.
 Enter your first choice and you can update the application later if required.

 Make sure you understand how much funding you may be entitled to

 You can apply for Tuition Fee Loans to cover your fees and Maintenance Loans to help with living costs.

 Make sure you provide an up-to-date email address so you can be contacted about your application if necessary.

 Have your important documents at hand

 Have your National Insurance Number and passport details to hand before you start your application as you will be asked for this information when you apply.